Walk the Pembrokeshire Coast Path

 Skomer isn’t really a nature reserve.
 It’s more a Welsh safari.
 BBC Springwatch has visited the island and shown viewers puffins, that nest in their thousands from May to July.
 Many people visit to see the puffins, rare choughs, short-eared owls, seals and porpoises.
 Wardens help out with spotter’s books and location ideas.
 The escapism you’re sure to find alone.

 Climbing the sea cliffs

 There’s sandstone on the north coast and limestone on the south.
 There are cliffs and crags, stacks and slabs, and everywhere a swirling sea.
 Why climb the cliffs?
 Because they’re there, say the experts.
-Ask beginners who go with guides and it’s for an adrenaline-packed adventure of nerves and nature.
+Ask beginners who go with guides why, and they'll say it’s for an adrenaline-packed adventure of nerves and nature.